threefoldtech/terraform-provider-grid/docs/resources/deployment.md

 ### Optional

 - `disks` (Block List) List of disk workloads configurations. (see [below for nested schema](#nestedblock--disks))
 - `name` (String) Solution name for created contract to be consistent across threefold tooling.
-Must contain only lowercase alphanumeric and hyphens.
+Must contain only lowercase alphanumeric.
 - `network_name` (String) Network name of the deployed network resource to connect vms.
 - `qsfs` (Block List) List of Qsfs workloads configurations.
 Qsfs is a quantum storage file system.
 You can read more about it [here](https://github.com/threefoldtech/quantum-storage). (see [below for nested schema](#nestedblock--qsfs))